peterballard/prmake/README.md

 The *prfile* can contain loops and conditionals written in a high-level language such as Python, allowing almost arbitrary complexity in `make` targets and rules.

+A key feature of
-`prmake` is also designed so that it can replace `make` gradually and without disruption.
+`prmake` is that it can replace `make` gradually and without disruption.
 When `prmake` is invoked:
 - If no *prfile* is present, `prmake` runs `make` instead.